Charity’s Code can be purchased in e-book format at the following booksellers:

 She works on the home-front, receiving and sending messages to her team in France and coordinating a secret mission with her husband via coded letters.
 She intercepts the transmission from TEMPERANCE alerting to her blown cover.
 The clock is ticking in a race to save Temperance’s life.
 Information has to be sent to and received from the team on the ground.
 Can Charity help save her, or will the constraints of time and the efficiency of the Third Reich work against them?

-CHARITY’S CODE is part three of seven serialized novellas entitled the Virtues and Valor series.
+CHARITY’S CODE is part three of eight serialized novellas entitled the Virtues and Valor series.

 Seven valorous women — different nationalities, ethnicities, and social backgrounds — come together as a team called the Virtues.In 1941 Great Britain a special war department assembles an experimental and exclusively female cohort of combat operatives.
 Four willing spies, a wireless radio operator, an ingenious code breaker, and a fearless pilot are each hand-picked, recruited, and trained to initiate a daring mission in Occupied France.
 As plans are laid to engineer the largest prison break of Allied POWs in history, the Nazis capture the Virtues’ radio operator.
 It will take the cohesive teamwork of the rest of the women to save her life before Berlin breaks her and brings the force of the Third Reich to bear.